LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/SIEM_Visulization_Scam_Event/Scam_Event_Visualization.md

 ### Scam Data Source

-For the scam event data source, you can build your own data base from the Incident Reports, Threat Intelligence Feeds, Security Bulletins , Historical Data (cyberattacks, ransomware incidents, phishing, etc.), User/Employee reports of suspicious activities or Industry-specific security audits and assessments.
-There are also serval free data source you can use:
+To gather scam event data, you can build your own database by utilizing various sources such as **Incident Reports**, **Threat Intelligence Feeds**, **Security Bulletins**, **Historical Cyberattack Data** (e.g., ransomware, phishing), as well as **User/Employee Reports of Suspicious Activities**, and **Industry-Specific Security Audits and Assessments**.
+Additionally, there are several free resources that provide valuable datasets for scam event research, analysis, and visualization:

 | Source Name                                           | Scam Sector Covered                             | Description                                                  | Link                                                         |
 | ----------------------------------------------------- | ----------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |